 And to everyone, read books by Indigenous writers, like Alice Nannup.
 Hopefully, you will gain a greater understanding of Australia’s real history as I did.
 If you’re lucky, you may also find a connection.

 When The Pelican Laughed is now out of print.
 There is an entry for it on Trove at the National Library of Australia.
 But your best chance of buying a copy of this remarkable book is probably Google and browsing second-hand bookshops.

 Alice Nannup’s author page on the Fremantle Press website records that she married and raised ten children.
 Known as “Nan” to everyone who knew her, Alice lived in Geraldton surrounded by her friends and extended family until she passed away in November 1995, aged eighty-four.

 My Nan was also known to “Nan” to everyone who knew her.
 And she, too, passed away surrounded by family in July 1996, aged eighty-nine.

 © 2020 Robert Fairhead

 N.B.
-You might also like to read a blog post about living with Nan and Pop.
+You might also like to read another of my blog posts about living with my Nan and Pop.